Top NBA Centers All-Time and 2023

 2021-22 NBA Stats: 24.6PTS, 9.8REB, 3.6AST, 1.0STL, 1.1BLK

-Karl-Anthony Towns lead the Timberwolves back to the playoffs for the first time since 2018, and with a trio of himself, Russell, and Anthony Edwards, they likely will be back for years to come with a chance to make real noise.
+Karl-Anthony Towns led the Timberwolves back to the playoffs for the first time since 2018 last season, and with a trio of himself, D’Angelo Russell and Anthony Edwards, they likely will be back for years to come with a chance to make real noise.

 4. Rudy Gobert, Utah Jazz